awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 Network Load Balancers do not support the `lambda` target type, only Application Load Balancers support the `lambda` target type\.
 For more information, see [Lambda functions as targets](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/lambda-functions.html) in the *User Guide for Application Load Balancers*\.

+If you have micro services on instances registered with a Network Load Balancer, you cannot use the load balancer to provide communication between them unless the load balancer is internet\-facing or the instances are registered by IP address\.
+For more information, see [Connections time out for requests from a target to its load balancer](load-balancer-troubleshooting.md#loopback-timeout)\.

 ### Request routing and IP addresses<a name="request-routing-ip-addresses"></a>

 If you specify targets using an instance ID, traffic is routed to instances using the primary private IP address specified in the primary network interface for the instance\.
 The load balancer rewrites the destination IP address from the data packet before forwarding it to the target instance\.